BKambic/Chatbox/ChatboxAda_Prep.md

 - Friends List
 - Ignore/Block List
 - Possible Admin clients?
-- Possible report Function?
+- Possible report  == COMPLETED
 - Emoji Translator (Typing =) will be turned into *Smile* ).
-- Private Messaghe chat?
+- Private Message chat?

 Packages to use:
 - GNAT.Sockets for sockets: